 Daniel shared what he has found to be a challenge with Avianna.
 He said, “I think really things set in when she is around other kids..when she is with a group of kids playing and they are able to run around and jump and down, and go up and down the slide…it’s definitely tough to think about.”

 Knowing where she should be is a reality check to how far behind she is.
 In regards to her speech Daniel said, “..that was always something in the back of my mind as friends with kids even a year or years younger could speak full sentences.
 If they needed something, they could talk to their kid, and it’s tough not being able to do the same.”

 Nancy agreed saying, “Not being able to have a conversation with her like, ‘How was your day at school?’ and her not being able to respond..I think that’s the hardest thing and thinking about how her future is going to be.”

 With a condition so rare, Avianna is helping doctors learn and research about it.
 After the initial diagnosis, the doctor’s weren’t able to give Nancy any additional information.
 Nancy decided to take matters into her own hand.
 She reached out on social media and found a few families in their same situation.

-Nancy and Daniel joined other parents whose child has PPP2R5D in getting an organization to fund research for the mutation.
-This never would have happened if these parents didn’t advocate for their children.
-“She might not see any outcome of all the research, but she is going to help change the world and help others out there.”
+“Then we started a Facebook page, and now we have an organization that is going to help fund research for this mutation…she (Avianna) might not see any of the outcome of all the research, but she is going to help change the world and help others out there.”
+Nancy said.